ENCODE-DCC/chip-seq-pipeline2/README.md

         else: peaks_pr1[], peaks_pr2[]
     ```

     Default peak caller (`"chipseq.peak_caller"`) for TF (`"chipseq.pipeline_type":"tf"`) ChIP-Seq pipeline and Histone ChIP-Seq pipeline (`"chipseq.pipeline_type":"histone"`) are 'spp' and 'macs2', respectively.
-However you can also manually specify a peak caller for these pipeline types. 'macs2` can work without controls but `spp` cannot.
+However you can also manually specify a peak caller for these pipeline types. `macs2` can work without controls but `spp` cannot.
 Therefore, if a peak caller is chosen as `spp` by default or by a workflow parameter then make sure to define the following control data files.
-Choose any genome data type you want to start with and set all others as `[]`.
+Choose any genome data type you want to start with and do not define all others.

     * `"chipseq.ctl_fastqs"` : 3-dimensional array with control FASTQ file path/URI.
         - 1st dimension: replicate ID